 Hedgerow and Light Shade Seed Mix

-British native wildflowers and meadow grasses for lightly shaded situations.This mix will produce a long-season display of wildflowers in hedgerows, boundary fences and lightly shaded situations, on a wide range of sols.
-The species are widespread throughout Britain.
+British native wildflowers and meadow grasses for lightly shaded situations.This mix will produce a long-season display of wildflowers in hedgerows, boundary fences and lightly shaded situations, on a wide range of soils.
+The species are widespread throughout Britain and the mix includes a high proportion of wildflowers to grasses - 30:70.
 We also sell Viper's Bugloss seeds separately.
+For deeper shade have a look at our Woodland edge mix.
 The wildflower seed has guaranteed UK origin and provenance.
+We have bumped up the wildflower element as we've found some of these species are slow to establish!

 If you wanted a smaller amount of this mix you can find it here on our sister website.